russoz/andebox/README.md

 be used to specify it, as in:

     andebox test --collection community.general -- sanity --docker default -v --test validate-modules plugins/modules/system/xfconf.py

+Also notice that `andebox` rely on `ansible-test` being available in `PATH` for execution.
+This gives the developer freedom to use any version of `ansible` they see fit, and even allowing a more sophisticated setup (with `tox` for example) to test their code with multiple `ansible` versions.

 ### Stats on ignore files